BIDMCDigitalPsychiatry/LAMP-platform/docs/users_vs_activities.md

 ### Name

 A patient's name is automatically generated as a de-identified patient identifier, typically beginning with a `U`, followed by a random number of random digits.
-Clinicians and researchers are able to change this name; see [Create or Manage Users](Create_or_Manage_Users.md) for more information.
+Clinicians and researchers are able to change this name.

 ### Last Active